Tuition for safe, enjoyable motoring: for life

 I have had a reasonable amount of advanced driving tuition on road and track in the last 30 years.
 I have successfully taught a small number of people to drive – and pass their test – in the last decade.
 I have nearly four decades overall experience of being a road user as a cyclist, pedestrian (and jogger!), car driver and motorcyclist.

-What I have to offer to prospective pupils is based on many years’ personal experience of motoring, a modest track record over the last decade in successfully teaching a small number of learner drivers, an enquiring mind and a long-standing interest in motoring.
+What I have to offer to prospective pupils is based on many years’ personal experience of motoring, a modest track record over the last decade in successfully teaching a small number of learner drivers, an enquiring mind and (I hope) a patient attitude.

 I enjoy teaching motoring skills – to drive safely, responsibly and with the attitude that every journey is an opportunity to improve, be smoother, to enhance predictive thinking, and really engage with every aspect of motoring and roadcraft: interaction with, and understanding, of the car, always considering a 360 degree perception of the highway and surroundings, and with “reading the road” at the forefront of the mind.

-I hope that doesn’t sound pretentious, but for motoring as with cooking or carpentry or any skill that you have to concede that one person can never know too much about or be “too good” at: every new session or journey is a unique learning opportunity which can be help to discover and unlock further improvement, self-awareness and learning, which can in itself be immensely rewarding and enjoyable.
+For motoring as with cooking or carpentry or any skill that you have to concede that one person can never know too much about or be “too good” at, every journey is a unique learning opportunity which can be help unlock improvement, self-awareness and learning, which can in itself be immensely rewarding and enjoyable, even if it’s a drizzly, grey February afternoon heading to Wales on a busy section of the M4.
+Well, perhaps that’s pushing it a bit.

 Everyone can find joy in their motoring, and while this may seem incidental to most routine journeys from A to B, developing an approach of continuous improvement and conscious engagement can enrich every journey and help to bring a positive mindset to all our interactions with others on the road.